Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow_nodes/rest_flow_node.md

 date: 2021-10-01
 ---

 The REST flow-node methods, parameters, and output are described in the following sections.
-The REST flow-node is created when NPM installs the `@axway/api-builder-plugin-fn-restclient` plugin.
+The REST flow-node is created when npm installs the `@axway/api-builder-plugin-fn-restclient` plugin.
 The REST flow-node plugin is included in the default application, but it can be removed.

 ## Methods